 While this process hasn’t been used since the 1920s, you can still see kettles, wooden barrels, and other equipment that were once used.
 There is a map you can download for a self-guided tour of the exhibits and artifacts.
 The museum has several historic sites and a gift shop.

 Home to the largest shopping, dining, and entertainment building in all of New York, Destiny USA is one place you won’t want to miss.
 The mall is filled with nearly 300 places to shop, eat, drink and play.

-Destiny has dozens of places to shop for name brands, athletic gear, home goods, jewelry stores, budget shopping, beauty shops, and more.
-If you’re looking to be entertained, especially on a rainy day, you’ll find a multitude of options, including Get Air, iMax, Canyon Climb Adventure, Dave and Busters, mini-golf, an escape room, go-karts, and a mirror maze.
+Destiny USA has dozens of places to shop for name brands, athletic gear, home goods, jewelry stores, budget shopping, beauty shops, and more.
+If you’re looking to be entertained, especially on a rainy day, you’ll find a multitude of options, including Get Air, an IMAX theater, Canyon Climb Adventure, Dave and Busters, mini-golf, an escape room, go-karts, and a mirror maze.

 Once you’re done playing and you’re ready to eat, you have plenty of options to choose from.
 Destiny USA even has lodging options at Embassy Suites.

 One of the more interesting architectural buildings in Syracuse is the Niagra Mohawk Building.
 It was built in the 1930s and it was the original home of the Niagara Mohawk Power Corporation.